Robert Ricks: Career

-Ricks has been stationed at the National Weather Service Forecast Office for the New Orleans/Baton Rouge area since 1994.
-He has also worked at NWS offices in Jackson, Mississippi, Dodge City Kansas, and the Lower Mississippi River Forecast Center in Slidell, LA as well as for the private sector in Houston, Texas.
-He often serves as event coordinator during severe weather events that impact the New Orleans area.
+Ricks began his career in air traffic control, before brief service the private sector.
+He then joined the National Weather Service in 1990, first in Jackson, Mississippi, before moving to Dodge City, Kansas in 1993, and the Lower Mississippi River Forecast Center in Slidell, before joining the National Weather Service Forecast Office for the New Orleans/Baton Rouge area in 1994.
+He served as event coordinator during severe weather events that impact the New Orleans area.